SupeRuier/awesome-active-learning/contents/AL_combinations.md

 Optical Flow Prediction:
 - Optical Flow Training under Limited Label Budget via Active Learning [2022]

+Emotion Classification:

+In this field, the acquired labels could be highly subjective.
+- An Exploration of Active Learning for Affective Digital Phenotyping [2022]

 ## Natural Language Processing (NLP)

 NLP is also quite a wide conception.